 Ensemble techniques in FL combining multiple models to achieve superior performance by leveraging the collective knowledge of participating models.
-Fed-Ensemble, as outlined in~\cite{Fed-Ensemble:2021}, deviates from the typical FL framework by incorporating multiple independent aggregators.
-During each iteration, Fed-Ensemble allocates one of these aggregators to chosen participants subsets, enabling them to conduct training on their respective local datasets.
+Fed-Ensemble~\cite{Fed-Ensemble:2021} deviates from the typical FL framework by incorporating multiple independent aggregators.
+During each iteration, Fed-Ensemble allocates one of these aggregators to chosen participants' subsets, enabling them to conduct training on their respective local datasets.
 Consequently, this practice enhances performance by leveraging the collective predictions derived from multiple models.
 Furthermore, this methodology bolsters the robustness of the system against adversarial attacks, as the compromise of a singular model does not exert a substantial influence on the entire system.
 Knowledge distillation~\cite{Knowledge:2015} utilizes a student-teacher mechanism, where the teacher model, trained on a large dataset for strong generalization, transfers its knowledge to smaller, more practical models through distillation.
-This process involves creating soft targets, which are probability distributions produced by the teacher model, serving as guides for the student models to mimic and learn from the knowledge from the teacher.
-Additionally, Mocha offers a partial resolution to the issue of attacks.
-However, these Ensemble Techniques are not Byzantine robustly guaranteed, which is crucial for addressing security issues.
+This process involves creating soft targets, which are probability distributions produced by the teacher model, serving as guides for the student models to learn from the teacher's knowledge.
+However, ensemble techniques are not Byzantine-robust guaranteed, which is crucial for addressing robustness issues.

-Unlike many works that showcase the effectiveness of robust aggregation protocols and federated ensemble strategies in defending against cyberattacks, there is a limited number of research that delve into the implementation of MTD for safeguarding FL systems, especially for DFL. \cite{beltrán2023mitigating} put forward a proactive MTD-based strategy that involves altering the network configuration and implementing encryption measures to safeguard the DFL system against potential communication vulnerabilities, such as Man in the Middle (MitM) attacks.
+However, a limited amount of research delves into the implementation of MTD for safeguarding FL systems, especially for DFL. \cite{beltrán2023mitigating} put forward a proactive MTD-based strategy that involves altering the network configuration and implementing encryption measures to safeguard the DFL system against potential communication vulnerabilities, such as Man in the Middle (MitM) attacks.

 To conclude, although numerous methods employ aggregation rules and ensemble strategies, there is currently no research that utilizes the MTD mechanism for the purpose of mitigating poisoning attacks and ensuring the security of FL systems.
 Furthermore, it is worth noting that all of these aggregation rules and ensemble strategies were originally designed for CFL rather than DFL.